 Costs of Compliance

-How many airplanes would this proposed AD impact?
-We estimate that this proposed AD affects 130 airplanes in the U.S. registry.
+How many airplanes does this AD impact?
+We estimate that this AD affects 130 airplanes in the U.S. registry.

 |Labor cost||Parts cost||Total cost per airplane||Total cost on U.S. operators|

 |3 workhours × $65 = $195||Not applicable||$195||$195 × 130 = $25,350|

 We estimate the following costs to accomplish any necessary repairs and/or replacements that will be required based on the results of the inspections.
 We have no way of determining the number of airplanes that may need these repairs and/or replacements:Start Printed Page 75238